To help all people and give relief to anyone in hardship, disaster or need, without discrimination as to race, color, creed, language or religion.

 After that, Mr Lee became more ambitious and approached the land office to grant Chee Hoon Kog the whole piece of land, that is to move the Thai Temple to another place.
 The Land Office then offered Chee Hoon Kog an alternative site across the road which was then a piece of vacant land.
 This offer was rejected.
 Finally, the land Office agreed to grant Chee Hoon Kog a short-term Temporary Occupation License to build a new home on the whole piece of land.
 It began to house 120 residents.
 The success of the Home was known to the MOH who even suggested to the Japanese counterpart to visit the new home.

 Chee Hoon Kog’s Moral Home for the Aged Sick had been efficiently managed and thus we approached MOH for its support to increase more residents.
 Hence MOH had given their support and funding to rebuild the present Home in order to accommodate about 235 residents.
 The construction work is still in progress.

-With the success of the Home, Chee Hoon Kog began to further expand into other social welfare services such as Welfare Home, Child Care Centres, Family Service Centre, Student Care Centre and Senior Activity Centres.
+With the success of the Home, Chee Hoon Kog began to further expand into other social welfare services such as Welfare Home, Child Care Centres, Family Service Centre, Student Care Centre and Active Ageing Centre.
 These centres form part of Chee Hoon Kog’s core belief in nurturing and giving back positively for the good of mankind.